bahmutov/snap-shot-it/README.md

 An example using [ts-mocha](https://github.com/piotrwitek/ts-mocha) is shown in folder [ts-demo](ts-demo)

+## CoffeeScript

+CoffeeScript example is in [coffee-demo](coffee-demo) folder.
+Note, the watch mode is not working correctly, because the test data is not reset after each run.

 ## Inspiration

 Came during WorkBar Cambridge Happy Hour on the terrace as I was thinking about